hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 ***

+> **Missing values**
+>
+> By default, all **R functions operating on vectors that contains missing data will return NA**.
+It's a way to make sure that users know they have missing data, and make a conscious decision on how to deal with it.
+When dealing with simple statistics like the mean, the easiest way to ignore `NA` (the missing data) is to use `na.rm=TRUE` (`rm` stands for remove).
+>
+> In some cases, it might be useful to remove the missing data from the vector.
+For this purpose, R comes with the function `na.omit` to generate a vector that has NA's removed.
+For some applications, it's useful to keep all observations, for others, it might be best to remove all observations that contain missing data.
+The function `complete.cases()` returns a logical vector indicating which rows have no missing values.

+***

 ## Packages and Libraries

 **Packages** are collections of R functions, data, and compiled code in a well-defined format, created to add specific functionality.
 There are 10,000+ user contributed packages and growing.